-What should I make with this???
+What should I make with this?

 My skein has a knot.
 Is that typical?

-We offer ball-winding services, but our two favorite methods are to use a swift and skein winder (worth the investment if you’re an avid knitter!), or the good old-fashioned buddy method.
+Our two favorite methods are to use a swift and skein winder (worth the investment if you’re an avid knitter!), or the good old-fashioned buddy method.
 Buddy method?
 Yes, it’s great bonding time!
 Have your friend hold open the skein of yarn while you hand-wind it into a ball.
 If you don’t have a buddy in the immediate vicinity, two chairs work just fine!
 Here’s a great little tutorial on winding into a center-pull ball with a toilet paper tube or paper towel roll.
 Happy balling!